Southern Delta Aquariid meteor shower provides a perfect Perseid preview

-The most anticipated night of the year for shooting-star spotting is still a few weeks away.
+The most anticipated night of the year for shooting-star spotting is still a couple of weeks away.
 It happens on Aug.
 11, when the Perseids peak, but this week still offers a welcome warm-up courtesy of the Southern Delta Aquariid meteor shower.

 Technically, the Delta Aquariids are visible in the Northern Hemisphere but make for better viewing from southern latitudes, hence the name.
 The shower peaked on Wednesday night and Thursday morning but it should still be visible in the night sky for the next few evenings and early mornings.